vendasta/repository-mapper/README.md

 Set these as environment variables when running the script:

+* `ORG` (required): The Github Organization where your repositories are stored.
 * `SCRIPT` (required): A bash invocation to run.
 See [script](#script) below for notes on how this should work.
 * `BRANCH_NAME` (required): The working branch for the mapping process.
 Any repository with an existing branch of this name will have that branch clobbered locally.
-However, if there is an already-existing branch of that same name and `MAKE_PR=yes` is set, it will NOT produce a PR.
+However, if there is an already-existing branch of that same name on the remote and `MAKE_PR=yes` is set, it will not force push, nor will it make a PR.
 * `NO_FETCH=true` (optional): Specify not to re-fetch latest master on all repos.
-This can speed up your script substantially, but may make PRs against an out-of-date master branch.
+This can speed up your script substantially, but means the working copy of each repo may be out of date.
 * `MAKE_PR` (optional): Whether repository mapper should commit, push, and make a PR to the provided branch on Github.
 Set to `MAKE_PR=yes` to do so.
 * `PR_TITLE` (required if MAKE_PR=yes): The PR title
 * `PR_DESCRIPTION` (required if MAKE_PR=yes): The PR description

 ### Positional Arguments

 * Repos: All positional arguments are repository names to run the script on.
-Simply provide the short-form name of the repo; e.g. 'my-repo' or 'another-repo'
+Simply provide the short-form name of the repo; e.g. 'my-repo' or 'another-repo'.
+The organization name will automatically be appended.
 * To use all recently updated repositories in the organization, see [using all repositories](#all-repositories).

 ## Script

-The provided script will be run as a bash script with `bash -c`
+The provided script will be run using `bash -c "$SCRIPT"` from within the root of each directory.
+This means that all references to files should use absolute paths.

 All stdout, stderr, and exit code will automatically be collected for you.

-If a script returns exit code `10` it will 'skip' the repository, meaning it will not create a commit or pull request in that repository.
+If a script returns a non-zero exit code, repository mapper will not create a commit or pull request in that repository.

+You can exit a script with exit code `10` to "skip" the repository and signify there's no work to be done.

 Optionally, if you want to store more structured results you can write a **single** JSON results object to file descriptor 3 within your script and it will be added to the collected results.